safwyls/jaunt/README.md

-# Equus: Wild Horses
+# Jaunt: Extended Riding System

 This is a mod for the game [Vintage Story](https://www.vintagestory.at/).

-See [	Equus: Wild Horses ](https://mods.vintagestory.at/equus) for more info.
+"Library providing an extended rideable system with additional control patterns and stamina"